mrbigDev/simple-calculator/README.md

 # simple-calculator
 a simple calculator for 2 number calculations\
-to run install python and run "main.py"
+to run, install python and run "main.py"